The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 Sign up to our Free Weekly Newsletter

-It is in this sense that the tiger shark, despite the knowledge about it, does not necessarily appear to be dead, but in a way also alive.
-After the shark began to decompose after more than a decade, the animal had to be replaced in 2006.
+The tiger shark in this work, despite the knowledge about it, does not necessarily appear to be dead, but in a way also alive.
+After more than a decade on display, the shark began to decompose and had to be replaced in 2006.
 With the exchange of the animal and by changing the artwork, the artist provoked questions about the originality of a work of art.

 2. Tracey Emin, My Bed (1998)